Embedded Finance

 Embedded solutions are also taking off in the SMB lending space, as businesses move away from direct borrowing through traditional financial institutions toward more integrated solutions.

 37% of SMBs are interested in switching to providers that offer embedded lending options, according to a recent survey.
-This is the preferred choice for SMBs’ own needs and for those providing embedded lending to customers.
+This is SMBs’ preference is for SMBs for their own needs and those offering embedded lending to their customers.

 Anchit Singh, Chief Business Officer at Fundbox, believes this shift toward embedded lending solutions is because SMBs are served by a broader and more fragmented set of financial institutions, creating a “fatter tail” of providers compared to the consumer segment.